saezlab/NetworkModeling_course_2022/practical_day_2/readme.md

 Is this connection a potentially interesting futur therapeutic target: Is it a connection that is specific to disease phenotype or general biological function ?
 Are there existing inhibitors that can target key nodes ofthe pathway?
 Are there obvious biological alternative routes that could help the cancer cells escape the treatment ?
 Are those genes associated with poor prognostic (check https://www.proteinatlas.org/)?

-What futur experiements could be planed validate this set of mechanistic hypotheses ?
+What futur experiments could be planed validate this set of mechanistic hypotheses ?